rybakit/mail-attachment-saver/README.md

 mail-attachment-saver
 =====================

-A simple program to save your e-mail attachments
+A simple program to save your e-mail attachments.

 ## Usage example